 Modern snowshoe designs based on aluminum frames have become extremely popular in recent years due to their low maintenance requirements.
-Generally speaking, an aluminum snowshoe will last for years with little or no upkeep.
+Generally speaking, an aluminum snowshoe will last for years with little or no repair or upkeep.
 Regardless, you can boost the longevity of your aluminum snowshoes by completing a few simple maintenance tasks throughout the year.

 Clean Your Shoes Regularly

 The aluminum frames and synthetic decking that comprise the bulk of your shoes should be wiped down after any trek through the woods.
 Be sure to completely remove any accumulated ice or mud clinging to your equipment.
-Take a little extra time to thoroughly clean the bindings, ratcheting straps and toe cords before putting your shoes away.
+Take a little extra time to thoroughly clean the bindings, ratcheting straps, and toe cords before putting your shoes away.

 Deal With Corrosion Immediately